 Take advantage of school holidays

-Think about extending Thanksgiving, spring break or winter recess, but not when everyone else is.
-Consider perhaps traveling the Tuesday before and returning home early, or leaving on Saturday and staying a few days later.
-If you can avoid travel on days when everyone else is you can take advantage of more affordable pricing.
+Extend Thanksgiving, spring break or winter recess, but not when everyone else is extending.
+Consider traveling the Tuesday before and returning home early, or leaving on Saturday and staying a few days later.
+If you can avoid travel on days when everyone else is traveling you can take advantage of more affordable pricing.

 Yom Kippur, Columbus Day Observed, Election Day, Dr. Martin Luther King Jr. Day, Veterans Day Observed, Lunar New Year, Eid al-Fitr, Easter….
 You may celebrate one of the religious holidays listed above, but you probably don’t celebrate all of them.
-Someone in your family probably needs to take a day off of work to keep an eye on the kids on most of the days above anyway, why not take your day, forget perfect attendance and take another, and enjoy a mini-vacation somewhere nearby.
+Depending on your regional location your schools are going to be closed for a handful of days when you need childcare coverage.
+These are great opportunities to turn that vacation day into a family travel day, actually, forget perfect attendance and take another, and enjoy a mini-vacation somewhere nearby.

 Fly on Tuesdays and Wednesdays